butterproject/butter/CONTRIBUTING.md

 Guidelines for bug reports:

-1. **Use the GitLab issue search** &mdash; check if the issue has already been reported.
+1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.

 2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or look for [closed issues](https://github.com/butterproject/butter/issues?q=is%3Aissue+is%3Aclosed).